carlosabalde/libvmod-redis/README.rst

 * **Support for classic Redis deployments** using multiple Redis servers (replicated or standalone) **and for clustered deployments based on Redis Cluster**.
 * **Support for multiple Redis connections**, local to each Varnish worker thread, or shared using one or more pools.

-Please, check out the project wiki at https://github.com/carlosabalde/libvmod-redis/wiki for some extra information and useful links.
+Please, check out [the project wiki](https://github.com/carlosabalde/libvmod-redis/wiki) for some extra information and useful links.

 Looking for official support for this VMOD?
-Please, contact Allenta Consulting (http://www.allenta.com), the Varnish Software integration partner for Spain and Portugal (https://www.varnish-software.com/partner/allenta-consulting).
+Please, contact [Allenta Consulting](https://www.allenta.com), a [Varnish Software Premium partner](https://www.varnish-software.com/partner/allenta-consulting).

 SYNOPSIS
 ========